JaredBeale/CS24-Capstone-Crowdsourced-Video-Classification/README.md

 Before the application will function correctly, the database must be set up with the proper schema.
 This may be done with a command of a form like `psql <database name> -f db/dbSetUp.sql`.
 The exact command will vary depending on your postgres set up.
+If you are a member of the above-mentioned Capstone class, you may instead contact the repository owner to receive the working database URL.
 Once this is complete, execute the following code:

 ```